11th Lok Sabha

-General elections were held in India in April–May 1996 to elect the members of the 11th Lok Sabha.
+The 11th Lok Sabha was constituted after April–May 1996 general elections.
 The result of the election was a hung parliament, which would see three Prime Ministers in two years and force the country back to the polls in 1998.
 Atal Bihari Vajpayee of Bharatiya Janata Party, the single largest party to win this election, winning 67 more seats than previous 10th Lok Sabha, formed the government which lasted for only 13 days.

 The United Front was created and got support from 332 members out of the 545 seats in the Lok Sabha, resulting in H. D. Deve Gowda from the Janata Dal being the 11th Prime Minister of India.
 Later I. K. Gujral, took the command of the country but when Lalu Prasad Yadav left Janta Dal and formed his own party, 11th Lok Sabha was dissolved to get a fresh mandate from the voters for next 12th Lok Sabha in the 1998 Indian general election.

 The Lok Sabha (House of the People) is the lower house in the Parliament of India.
 4 sitting members from Rajya Sabha, the Upper House of Indian Parliament, were elected to 11th Lok Sabha after the 1996 Indian general election.

 List of Members of the 11th Lok Sabha (15 May 1996 – 4 December 1997) elected: